flightaware/swift-tcl/README.md

 Likewise errors are handled naturally across both languages in both directions.
 Errors thrown from Swift code called by Tcl come back as Tcl errors with proper errorInfo, errorCode, etc.  Closing the loop, uncaught errors occuring in Tcl code called from Swift are thrown back to the caller as Swift errors.

-Swift Tcl defines a TclInterp class in Swift that provides methods for creating and managing Tcl interpreters, executing Tcl code in them, etc.  Creating a Tcl interpreter and doming something with it in Swift is as easy as:
+Swift Tcl defines a TclInterp class in Swift that provides methods for creating and managing Tcl interpreters, executing Tcl code in them, etc.  Creating a Tcl interpreter and doing something with it in Swift is as easy as:

 ```swift
 let interp = TclInterp()

 interp.eval("puts {Hello, World.}")
 ```

 It also defines a TclObj class that can convert between Swift data types such as Int, Double, String, Swift Arrays, Sets, and Dictionaries and Tcl object representations of equivalent types.